jpniederer/Dev-eryday/_posts/2017-12-3-Weekly-Update-November-26-December-2.markdown

 ---
 layout: post
 title:  "Weekly Update: November 26 to December 2, 2017"
-date: 2017-12-3 11:35:00 +0000
+date: 2017-12-3 8:41:00 +0000
 categories: Dev-eryday
 ---
 I started a new challenge this week.
 The challenge is [Five Languages in Five Weeks][fnf] and consists of spending the next five weeks trying to learn a different programming language each week.
 It's going to be a fun ride.
+I won't learn any of the languages deeply, but I will get better at the process of learning programming languages.
+It should also lead to a better appreciation for language design.
 For the first week I'm learning [TypeScript][ts].
 It's going well so far.

-Since I've been preparing for and taking part in the Five Languages in Five Weeks challenge, I wasn't able to finish any books for courses this week.
-So this week is pretty light on completing material.
+Since I've been preparing for and taking part in the Five Languages in Five Weeks challenge, I didn't find the time to finish any books for courses this week.
+So this week is pretty light on completed material.
 I will probably finish less content over the next five weeks while focused on learning languages.

 Finished
 --------